Health Sector Supply Chain Research Consortium - Taking Quality Improvement to a Higher Level

 He is a Fellow of the American College of Physician Executives.

-Harvard School of Public Health (Health Policy and Management), and the
+- Harvard School of Public Health (Health Policy and Management)

 He is Chief Quality Officer, and Executive Director, Institute for Health Care Delivery Research at